-At Canopy Children's Nursery at (insert Nursery Name) we do not tolerate discriminatory behaviour and take action to tackle discrimination.
+At Canopy Nurseries we do not tolerate discriminatory behaviour and take action to tackle discrimination.
 We believe that parents have a right to know if discrimination occurs and what actions the nursery will take to tackle it.
-We follow our legal duties in relation to discrimination and record all incidents of any perceived or actual relating to discrimination on any grounds and report these where relevant to children's parents and the registering authority.
+We follow our legal duties in relation to discrimination and record all perceived or actual incidents relating to discrimination on any grounds and report these where relevant to children's parents and the registering authority.